 In January 2020, we announced a reduction in workforce by approximately one third as part of a strategic plan designed to create a leaner company focused on advancing SGT-001.
-We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
-If we are unable to realize the expected operational efficiencies and cost savings from the restructuring, our operating results and financial condition would be adversely affected.
-We also cannot guarantee that we will not have to undertake additional workforce reductions or restructuring activities in the future.
+We cannot guarantee that we will not have to undertake additional workforce reductions or restructuring activities in the future.
 Furthermore, our strategic restructuring plan may be disruptive to our operations.
 For example, our workforce reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, or increase difficulties in our day-to-day operations.
 Our workforce reductions could also harm our ability to attract and retain qualified management, scientific, clinical, manufacturing and sales and marketing personnel who are critical to our business.
 Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our product candidates in the future.